LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/validate/README.md

 <img src="screenshots/invalid-casesensitive.png"/>

 What's wrong with "raves"?
-Turns out Googly Moogly is a case-sensitive beast.
-So `"S"` is allowed, but not `"s"`.
+Well, turns out Googly Moogly is a case-sensitive beast.
+(This was all your brilliant idea, but we're just reminding you of the details).
+So anyway `"S"` is allowed, but not `"s"`.
 This should actually make it easier for you to implement.
-Thanks, Goog.

-Finally, Steve gets it right:
+When Steve finally gets it right, like this:

 <img src="screenshots/valid.png"/>

-and he is whisked away to learn about raveS:
+he should be whisked away to learn about raveS:

 <img src="screenshots/google.png"/>

+### Starter Code